Sinon: Posthomerica

-In Quintus of Smyrna, the Trojans, ready to attack the Greek camp, see smoke coming from the Greek camp and cautiously approach.
+In Quintus Smyrnaeus's Posthomerica, written in around the third century AD as an immediate continuation of Homer's Iliad, the Trojans, ready to attack the Greek camp, see smoke coming from the Greek camp and cautiously approach.
 When they arrive at the camp they find only Sinon alongside the Trojan Horse.
 The reader later finds out that it was Sinon who started the fire signal that drew the Trojans to the Greek camp.
 The rest of the camp is deserted.
 The Trojans circle him and gently ask him questions but when he does not answer they grow angry and begin to threaten to stab him.
 When he still does not answer, the Trojans cut off his ears and nose.
 Finally he tells them that the Greeks have fled and they built the Trojan Horse to honor Athena.
 Sinon claims that Odysseus wanted to sacrifice him but he managed to escape and hide in a marsh.
 When they gave up looking for him and left he returned to the Trojan Horse.
 Sinon claims that the Greeks stopped looking for him out of respect for Zeus.
 All the Trojans believe this story, except Laocoön who, along with his two sons, is promptly attacked by a giant sea serpent.
 Following this, believing that Laocoön was attacked because he offended the gods, the rest of the Trojans begin to believe Sinon's story.
 Feeling bad for Sinon, and fearing wrath from the gods, the Trojans bring Sinon and the Trojan Horse into Troy.

+Polygnotus' painting

+Pausanias in his Description of Greece tells of a painting done by the Athenian artist Polygnotus (5th century BC) of the Sack of Troy, which was displayed in the Lesche of the Knidians at Delphi, wherein the body of Laomedon is being carried away by Sinon, who is described as a companion of Odysseus, together with Anchialus.
+Another corpse, that of Eresus, is also depicted in the painting.
+Pausanias remarks that, as far as he knows, no poet had told the story of either Eresus or Laomedon.